khanhn201/nekRS/examples/turbChannel_smartredis/README.md

 More information on SmartSim and SmartRedis on Aurora can be found on the [ALCF documentation](https://docs.alcf.anl.gov/aurora/workflows/smartsim/).

-## Build nekRS with the SmartRedis plugin
+## Building nekRS with the SmartRedis plugin

 To build nekRS with the SmartRedis plugin, execute the build script [BuildMeOnAurora](../../BuildMeOnAurora) from the top directory
 ```bash